Muph0/iot-dash-backend/README.md

 >
 > Interfaces cannot communicate with the rest of the world on their own, so that's why they are managed by a *device*.

 For selected interfaces, the backend logs their state in specified intervals and keeps history logs of some density for specified amounts of time.

-## Interface control

 ## User accounts
 Each user can manage only devices which were registered by them.

 ## History logging
+The app logs history of selected MQTT topics.
+This history data is then presented over REST API.
+For detail, see `TODO` ref REST

 # Usage